-Collect your ACTUAL tickets from Hop in Sightseeing office, located just 200 meters from Acropolis the south entrance, (close to Acropolis metro station), and visit one of the world’s most famous ancient monuments Acropolis of Athens and Parthenon at your own pace.
+Collect your ACTUAL tickets from Hop in Sightseeing office, located just 200 meters from Acropolis at the south entrance, (close to the Acropolis metro station), and visit one of the world’s most famous ancient monuments Acropolis of Athens and Parthenon at your own pace.

 - Skipping the long line entry will save you time

 - Go directly to the ticket-validating machines at the entrance of the Acropolis.

 - Explore Acropolis at your own pace, without the rush of a guided group

 - Marvel at Famous Ancient Ruins and take in excellent City views

 This is your chance to visit The Acropolis Of Athens, the most famous monument of ancient Greece.
 Walk uphill and explore the unique landmark at your own pace.

 The Acropolis of Athens is an archaeological wonder, standing today as a symbol of democracy and civilization.